photoprism/photoprism-docs/docs/getting-started/docker.md

 ```

 !!! tldr ""
-    When you enable *read-only mode*, all features that require write permission to the *originals* folder
+    If *read-only mode* is enabled, all features that require write permission to the *originals* folder
     are disabled, in particular import, upload, and delete.
 Run the app with `-e PHOTOPRISM_READONLY="true"`
     for this.
 You can [mount a folder with the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) to make Docker block write operations as well.

 ##### /photoprism/storage #####

 SQLite, cache, session, thumbnail, and sidecar files will be created in the *storage* folder, which is mounted as
-an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example:
+an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
+You may instead mount a specific

-- You can instead mount a specific host folder like for *originals*, which is better for production environments
+host folder as for *originals*, which is better for production environments.

 - Never remove the *storage* volume mount so that you don't lose these files after restarting or upgrading PhotoPrism
 - We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- Don't mount [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) and do not use them inside the *storage* folder

+!!! tldr ""
-- When moving your installation to another host or drive, move the *storage* folder along with it
+    When moving your installation to another host, move the complete *storage* folder along with it.
-- Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the *storage* folder

 ##### /photoprism/import #####